saittam/aoc/README.md

   since it allows me to make use of whatever unused 5 minutes in my day present themselves for working on the puzzles.

-* Nowadays I'm using the repl.it Android app for writing AOC code on the phone, in the earlier years I relied on Dcoder.
+* I've landed on termux for writing code on my phone.
+Previously, I've been using the repl.it Android app for writing AOC code on the phone, in the earlier years I had used Dcoder.
 I'm thankful that these fine folks help make coding one the phone halfway bearable, but I've still found it to be a struggle in a number of ways.
-In particular, the apps could be more reliable - I've lost significant work multiple times over the years...
+In particular, the apps could be more reliable
+  - I've lost significant work multiple times over the years...

 * Coding on the phone also forces me to keep things simple, and I consider this a plus.
 Each part of every puzzle gets its own file, and I don't use any